-- In the first two years, students will study Economics, Political Science and History & Indian Culture - In the third year, students major in Economics, along with the other two basic subjects Note: In the final year, students will have the option to pursue the Honours Programme in Economics (subject to meeting the eligibility criteria) in the final year and will be awarded a B.A.
+- In the first two years, students will study Economics, Political Science and History & Indian Culture - In the third year, students major in Economics, along with the other two basic subjects

+Note: In the third year, students will have the option to pursue the Honours Programme in Economics (subject to meeting the eligibility criteria) and will be awarded a B.A.
 (Hons.) in Economics.